-- 4.4.1 Identify, publicize and pursue all relevant federal and state funding programs, supporting historically excluded communities in accessing resources.
+- 4.4.1 Identify, publicize and pursue all relevant federal and state funding programs, supporting areas with infrastructure gaps or limited prior investment.
 [Systems] - 4.4.2 Strengthen regional partnerships to align on key infrastructure projects and increase funding competitiveness.
 [Systems] - 4.4.3 Continue subrecipient and partner capacity building efforts related to compliance and reporting for major federal grants.
-[Communities] - 4.4.3 Support greater utilization and investment in existing infrastructure.
+[Communities] - 4.4.3 Support investments in existing infrastructure to increase the stability and resilience of existing assets.
 [Systems]